jxson/front-matter/README.md

     fm.test(string) #=> true || false

+# fm.parse(alias: fm)
+# fm.stringify(obj[, opt])

+Stringify a object to yaml. eg:

+    fm.stringify({
+        attributes: {
+            title: 'Just hack\'n',
+            description: 'Nothing to see here'
+        },
+        body: '\nThis is some text about some stuff that happened sometime ago' })

+will output:

+    ---
+    title: "Just hack'n"
+    description: Nothing to see here
+    ---

+    This is some text about some stuff that happened sometime ago

 # Contributing

 front-matter is an OPEN Source Project so please help out by [reporting bugs](http://github.com/jxson/front-matter/issues) or [forking and opening pull](https://github.com/jxson/front-matter) requests when possible.